First Night Buffalo goes virtual, so families can start the new year on their schedule

 Nick Presents Magic, a magic show in which viewers can learn how to make balloon animals, as well as a card trick to wow friends.

-DJ Milk and friends, with a dance party that will encourage all to get up and groove.
+DJ Milk and friends, who will kick off the entire live event at 5 p.m.
+Thursday with a dance party that will encourage all to get up and groove.

-Shea McCarty, who will lead face-painting, and Explore & More staff, who will show you how to make a snowflake out of tissue paper.
+Shea McCarthy, who will lead face-painting, and Explore & More staff, who will show you how to make a snowflake out of tissue paper.

 Elsa and Anna from Arendelle, Poppy the troll princess and Captain America, who will help viewers ring in 2021.